DevEsteves/simpleJestExample/READme.md

 # Jest library example

-A Quickly example of Jest library performing a test upon a sum function.
+A Quick example of Jest library performing a test upon a sum function.

 # Running Locally